chrisnguyn/resume-parser/README.md

 # resume-parser
-Simple script made with Lever's API to parse resumes.
+Simple Python script made with the Lever API to parse resumes.

 ## Configuration
-1. Clone the project, navigate into the directory, and run `pip3 install requests`
+1. Clone the project, navigate into the directory, and run `pip3 install requests` (optional: do this in a virtual environment)

-2. Add your resume(s) into the `src/` folder (.pdf files only)
+2. Add your resume file(s) into the `src/` folder (.pdf files only)

 3. Navigate to the `src/` folder in terminal and run `python3 main.py`